Production Insights

 Adrian Țofei cast Romanian actress Andreea Enciu after being impressed with her audition for a fake film project where Adrian, Duru Yücel and Andreea were scammed by a fake producer.

-[SPOILER] Adrian Țofei said that chapter 2 is the creepiest and darkest thing he ever did, and is determined to never do anything like that again, as it affected him personally during production and needed psychological and spiritual help afterwards.
-Adrian slept for days in the room filled with posters of executed serial killer and devil worshiper Richard Ramirez (The Night Stalker), living in character to the point of feeling as if he’s in an intimate relationship with the demonic soul of Ramirez, as the story required.
+[SPOILER] Adrian Țofei slept for days in the room filled with posters of executed serial killer and devil worshiper Richard Ramirez (The Night Stalker), living in character to the point of feeling as if he’s in a relationship with the demonic soul of Ramirez, as the story required. Țofei later said that was the creepiest, most disturbing and darkest thing he ever did for a role, something he would never wish to repeat.